JujuAdams/Bento/docs/0.2/Tech-UI-Elements.md

 Finally, the instance is automatically set as a child to the currently scoped parent.
 This value is an internal variable within the library's system and is set via `BentoCreateObject()` or `BentoCreateFromJSON()`.
 All elements must have a parent and this line of code ensures this happens.

-Looking at the event list we see four User Events:
+Looking at the event list we see four User Events that are used as callbacks by the central Bento system:

 - `User Event 0 - Step`
 - `User Event 1 - Draw`
 - `User Event 2 - Draw End`
 - `User Event 3 - Reposition`

-The normal GameMaker Step, Draw, and Draw End events have got comments in them directing you to use the User Event equivalent instead.
+?> The normal GameMaker Draw, and Draw End events have got comments in them directing you to use the User Event equivalent instead.
 Unless you have a good reason to do so, you should heed this advice.
-No such warning exists for the normal Step event, however.
+The normal Step event still has some utility and you may find it useful but you will need to be careful not to adversely affect performance or introduce bugs.

 So what's going on here?
 Bento uses a custom Step and Draw loop.
 Elements (instances and structs) will only execute Step behaviour and Draw behaviour when requested by Bento downstream of a call to `BentoSystemStep()` and `BentoSystemDraw()`.
+When Bento decides that an instance element needs to execute its Step code then it'll execute User Event 0 for that instance, and so on.
+These user events are effectively callbacks.

-This is an important affordance for performance.
-The less code is running, the faster your game will run!
+Whilst separating out element logic into User Events seems like a lot of work, it is an important affordance for performance.
+The less code is running the faster your game will run and so Bento wants to have tight control over what is being executed so that it can run optimally.
 However, this does mean that GameMaker's native Draw events aren't applicable for Bento elements.
 You can still use them if you want but they're unlikely to be helpful.

-However, you'll note that the normal Step event does not carry the same warning as the Draw events.
-This is because the standard GameMaker Step event may still be useful for many types of elements and I wouldn't want Bento developers to think its use was banned.
-That having been said, you'll want to put most of your update logic in User Event 0.
+&nbsp;

 ## Struct Elements